of graduate employers say relevant experience is essential to getting a job with them

 Transforming Specialist Practice through Research and Service Improvement (Dissertation/ Service Improvement project)

-In this module which spans one academic year, you will plan, carry out and evaluate an original research project/ service improvement project with a community health or social care focus (60 credits).
+In this module, which spans 6-12 months, depending on your mode of study - full-time/part-time, you will plan, carry out and evaluate an original research project/ service improvement project with a community health or social care focus (60 credits).
 Here, you will work independently under the guidance of a supervisor on a topic area of your choice, where you will be required to demonstrate a thorough understanding of the research and service improvement processes.
 This will involve applying research skills developed in this module into your practice by undertaking appropriate research methodologies, data collection procedures and analysis of results.
 Throughout this module, critical evaluation of ethical, theoretical and methodological issues will be required to ensure an ethically appropriate study is undertaken.
 You will be required to submit a research proposal or service improvement proposal consisting of a clear rationale for your project, a clear understanding and awareness of potential ethical issues for a primary study, and how the study will be undertaken.
 From this, you will then engage in participant recruitment, data collection and write-up of the project.
 Alternatively, secondary research may be undertaken, where you will also submit a research proposal detailing the theoretical framework, rationale, and detail or explanation of how the study Or service improvement may be undertaken, using a service improvement methodology such as ‘PDSA’.

 The modules listed above for this course are regularly reviewed to ensure they are up to date and informed by industry as well as the latest teaching methods.
 On occasion, we may need to make unexpected changes to modules – if this occurs, we will contact all offer holders as soon as possible.